-Input-output (I-O) analysis is a means of examining inter-industry relationships within an economy.
+Input-Output (I-O) analysis is a means of examining inter-industry relationships within an economy.
 It captures all monetary market transactions between industries in a given time period.
-The resulting mathematical formulae allow for examinations of the effects of a change in one or several economic activities on an entire economy (impact analysis).
+The resulting mathematical formulae allow for examinations of the effects of a change in one or several economic activities on an entire economy (economic impact analysis).

 IMPLAN expands upon the traditional I-O approach to also include transactions between industries and institutions1 and between institutions themselves, thereby capturing all monetary market transactions in a given time period.
 IMPLAN can thus more accurately be described as a Social Account Matrix (SAM) model, though the terms I-O and SAM are often used interchangeably.

-This means that the same quantity of inputs is needed per unit of output, regardless of the level of production.
-In other words, if output increases by 10%, input requirements will also increase by 10%.
+The same quantity of inputs is needed per unit of Output, regardless of the level of production.
+In other words, if Output increases by 10%, input requirements will also increase by 10%.

 No Supply Constraints

 I-O assumes there are no restrictions to raw materials and employment and assumes there is enough to produce an unlimited amount of product.
 It is up to the user to decide whether this is a reasonable assumption for their study area and analysis, especially when dealing with large-scale impacts.